Kachina Peaks Wilderness: Geology

+Climate

+Snowslide Canyon is a SNOTEL weather station in the Kachina Peaks Wilderness, located within the inner basin of the San Francisco Peaks.
+Snowslide Canyon has a dry-summer subalpine climate (Köppen Dsc), bordering on a dry-summer humid continental climate (Köppen Dsb).

 Vegetation

 The only Arctic-Alpine vegetation in Arizona is found in a fragile 2 sqmi zone on the peaks of Kachina Peaks Wilderness.
 This is the only place where the threatened San Francisco Peaks groundsel (Packera franciscana) is found.

 Recreation

 Common recreational activities in Kachina Peaks Wilderness include hiking, backpacking, cross-country skiing, snowboarding, snowshoeing, and hunting.